Smokey2922/LGSC_SC/README.md

 **LGSC Scanner** is a professional Windows application that analyzes Windows execution history and displays applications that have previously been launched on the system.

-Built with a modern interface, fast scanning engine and an intuitive design, LGSC Scanner helps users review execution history quickly and efficiently.

 ---

 # ✨ Features